Australians vote in election with high prices and shortage of housing major issues

 “This election’s going to be a real test of whether what we saw in 2022 is a sign of things to come, or whether the ’22 election was just a one-off flash in the pan,” Ghazarian said.

 Party leaders usually concede defeat and claim victory on election day.
-But in the last minority government, key independent lawmakers announced they would support a Labor administration 17 days after the polls closed.
+But the last time neither party won a majority, it took 17 days after the polls closed before key independent lawmakers announced they would support a Labor administration.

-A major point of difference is energy.
-The opposition has promised to build seven government-funded nuclear power plants across Australia that would begin generating electricity from 2035.

-Gas-fired electricity would fill the gap between aging coal-fired plants closing and nuclear generators taking their place.

 Associated Press writer Charlotte Graham-McLay in Wellington, New Zealand, contributed to this report.